 Seoyon E-Hwa Summit Listed by netrunner Ransomware Group

-On April 3, 2026, the netrunner ransomware group added Seoyon E-Hwa Summit to its leak site, confirming that internal files had been exfiltrated from the automotive component manufacturer.
+On April 3, 2026, the netrunner ransomware group added Seoyon E-Hwa Summit to its leak site, claiming that internal files had been exfiltrated from the automotive component manufacturer.

 Seoyon E-Hwa Summit operates as a subsidiary of Seoyon E-Hwa and forms part of the parent company’s international production network.
 Public reporting indicates the attackers gained access to the company’s systems, exfiltrated internal documents, and later listed the victim on their dark-web leak page hosted on an onion domain.
 The exact number of files or specific data types remains undisclosed in available reporting, but ransomware incidents of this nature typically involve employee records, contracts, financial spreadsheets, and operational data.
 No ransom deadline has been publicly confirmed for this listing.